-Your Legacy Legal Care provides comprehensive estate planning and elder law services to individuals and families throughout the state of Texas.
+Your Legacy Legal Care in Houston provides comprehensive estate planning and elder law services to individuals and families throughout the state of Texas.
 We are committed to providing our clients with dedicated advocacy, trusted advice, and the finest legal representation.
 Knowing that the cost of care in a skilled living facility can easily deplete one’s assets, we provide innovative solutions for long-term care planning, including qualifying for public benefits such as Medicaid.
 When you become our client, you will have peace of mind knowing your well-being and legacy will be protected.

 The Informed Choice in Medicaid Planning